CSAFE-ISU-REU/welcome/Week6Updates/Week6Updates.md

                     title ="Parallel Coord.
 Plot of Shoeprints Data", mapping = ggplot2::aes(size = 1)) +
       ggplot2::scale_size_identity()) %>% ggplotly()

 Guillermo and Martín compiled an excel document comprised of Pokemon statistics.
-This allowed us to practice applying the code shown below.
+This allowed us to practice clustering data.
 While this Pokemon data does not directly correlate with shoeprint analysis, the multiple variables present proved to be a great learning tool.
 The presence of both numeric and non-numeric variables paired with their range gave us new obstacles to overcome as we begin clustering.

 Cataloguing Casings
 -------------------